kevin-foreman/README-Generator/README.md

 ## Installation
 Step 1.
 Rename the README.md of this repo to something other than README.md, so you don't over-write it.
 Step 2.
 Install Node Package Manaer (NPM).
-Step 2.
-Initialize NPM from the root directory of the project you are working in with 'NPM install'.
+Step 3.
 Finally, run node index.js.

 ## Usage
 Use case scenario would be for any project on GitHub to create a professional looking README in seconds.